pchalamet/cassandra-sharp/README.md

 cassandra-sharp is a .NET client for Apache Cassandra.
 The philosophy of cassandra-sharp is to be really simple: no Linq provider, no complex API.
 Just CQL, simple object mapping and great performance :)

 Starting from version 2, only CQL binary protocol is supported and as a consequence, Cassandra 1.2+ is required.
-Version 2 is also only .NET 4.0+ compatible. cassandra-sharp support async operations exposed as TPL tasks and efficient memory usage (streaming as much as it can using a pull model).
-Futures are also supported as well.
-Key points of cassandra-sharp are simplicity, robustness, efficiency, thread safety and cross-platform (Microsoft .NET or Mono).
+Version 2 is also only .NET 4.0+ compatible. cassandra-sharp support async operations exposed as Rx subscription or TPL tasks.
+Efficient memory usage can be achieve using the push model of Rx.

+Key points of cassandra-sharp are simplicity, robustness, efficiency and thread safety.

 A command line tool is also available (cqlplus) to access a Cassandra cluster.
 It's also a great tool to understand what's happening under the cover.

 Features
 ========
-* async operations (TPL tasks)
+* async operations (TPL tasks / Rx subscription)
+* Rx interface (IObservable / IObserver) for result streaming
-* TPL integration (compatible with C# 5 async)
+* TPL Task (compatible with C# 5 async) for future operations
-* streaming support with IEnumerable (compatible with Linq)
+* Linq friendly
 * extensible rowset mapping (poco and map provided out of the box)
 * blazing fast object serializer/deserializer (dynamic gen code)
 * robust connection handling (connection recovery supported)